Emergency Student Assistance Fund

 Application and Award Process

-Funds are limited and based on current funding availability and on previous grants provided.
-To ensure that the greatest number of students in need receive assistance, recipients may receive only one grant per academic year.
+Funds are limited and based on current funding availability, on previous grants provided, other grant program eligibility and on the documentation provided in the application.
+To ensure that the greatest number of students in need receive assistance, recipients may receive a maximum of one Emergency Grant per year, from any source through Trinity.

 Application guidelines: